GrahamBSereno/NYC_CitiBike/README.md

 # NYC_CitiBike

-Overview of the statistical analysis:

-The purpose of the analysis is well defined.
-(5 pt)
-Results:

-There are at least seven visualizations for the NYC Citibike analysis (7 pt) There is a description of the results for each visualization (7 pt)
-Summary:

-There is a high-level summary of the results and two additional visualizations are suggested for future analysis (5 pt)

 ## Overview of the statistical analysis:
 The goal of this analysis is to use data and tactful visualization to convince investors that a bike-sharing program in Des Moines is a solid business proposal.
 I am creating a NYC CitiBike storyboard through the use of Pandas for data transformation and Tableau for visualization.